StackVista/stackstate-docs/setup/installation/openshift_install.md

 | Default password | `-d` | The password for the default user \(`admin`\) to access StackState's UI.
 This can be omitted from the command line, the script will prompt for it. |
 | Kubernetes cluster name | `-k` | Option only available for plain Kubernetes installation |

-For OpenShift install, follow the instructions to [Automatically install the Cluster Agent](openshift_install.md#automatically-install-the-cluster-agent-for-openshift).

-The generated file is suitable for a production setup with redundant storage services.
-It is also possible to [create a smaller setup without high availability](kubernetes_install/non_high_availability_setup.md).

 {% hint style="info" %}
 Store the `values.yaml` file somewhere safe.
 You can reuse this file for upgrades, which will save time and \(more importantly\) will ensure that StackState continues to use the same API key.
 This is desirable as it means agents and other data providers for StackState will not need to be updated.
 {% endhint %}

-### Additional OpenShift values file
+### Create `openshift-values.yaml`

 Because OpenShift has stricter security model than plain Kubernetes, all of the standard security contexts in the deployment need to be disabled.

-The values that are needed for an OpenShift deployment are:
+Create a Helm values file `openshift-values.yaml` with the following content and store it next to the generated `values.yaml` file.
+This contains the values that are needed for an OpenShift deployment.
 ```yaml
 backup:
   stackGraph: